 Guidance and Voluntary Initiatives

-U.S. Securities and Exchange Commission Guidance Regarding Disclosure Related to Climate Change (2010): The Guidance identifies four items in Regulation S-K that may require disclosures relating to climate change:
+U.S. SEC Guidance Regarding Disclosure Related to Climate Change (2010): The Guidance identifies four items in Regulation S-K that may require disclosures relating to climate change:

-(3) Item 5.03(c), Risk Factors, requires registrants to discuss the most significant factors that make investment in the registrant speculative or risky.
+(3) Item 503(c) (which has been subsequently replaced by Item 105), Risk Factors, requires registrants to discuss the most significant factors that make investment in the registrant speculative or risky.